chiara-knicker/CSE121_Labs/Lab1_3/README.md

 * If the LED isn't blinking, check the GPIO or the LED type selection in the `Example Configuration` menu.

 For any technical queries, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
 We will get back to you soon.

+# My changes
+As per the lab instructions, I moved the code in main to a function called blink_task and then used xTaskCreate in main to call blink_task.
+I also changed the GPIO number to 2 (GPIO_NUM_2).
+The ESP32 GitHub linked in the root README under Resources shows the GPIO layout I used to determine the correct GPIO number.